-The Accreditation Commission is comprised of a chair, chair-elect, 10 ACPE Certified Educators, 2 members of the public, and 1 practitioner.
-While the commission makes all final decisions about provisional accreditation, accreditation, notations, commendations, and adverse actions, there are additional persons who support their work in meaningful ways.
+The Accreditation Commission is comprised of a chair, chair-elect, 12 ACPE Certified Educators, 2 members of the public, and 1 practitioner.
+While the commission makes all final decisions about provisional accreditation, accreditation, areas of non-compliance, commendations, and adverse actions, there are additional persons who support their work in meaningful ways.

 Qualified ACPE Certified Educators serve as site team chairs, site team members, and portfolio reviewers.
 Persons who wish to serve in these roles must undergo an initial training and agree to participate in ongoing training and professional development.

 Persons involved with ACPE accreditation work (Commission members and others who participate in accreditation site review) must have sufficient knowledge and expertise to permit competent assessment of programs of clinical pastoral education.
 They will include educators, practitioners and public members as required.
 They must have one or more of the following qualifications:

 - successful completion of four or more units of ACPE CPE

 - professional practice of providing spiritual care for five years or longer;

 - post-baccalaureate degree in a field related to education or sociology or appointment to the faculty of a seminary or university;

 Additional criteria for the practitioner member of the Commission include:

 - successful completion of four or more units of ACPE CPE;